MicrosoftDocs/architecture-center/docs/solution-ideas/articles/remote-patient-monitoring-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This article presents a solution for predicting and preventing future health incidents by combining Internet of Things (IoT) data and intelligence to optimize treatments.
-The solution uses Azure services to remotely monitor patients and analyze the massive amounts of data that medical devices generate.
+The solution uses Azure services to remotely monitor patients and analyze the massive amount of data that medical devices generate.

 ## Potential use cases